modera/foundation-standard/MF-UPGRADE-3.0.md

   details.
  * "security.user_provider" service should be removed from @ModeraSecurityBundle:security.yml, it could confuse developer that it is a service provided by Symfony (because it is declared in "security" namespace)
+ * \Modera\MJRCacheAwareClassLoaderBundle\EventListener\VersionInjectorEventListener now is responsible for injecting "X-Modera-Version" header, but it would be more correct to have a universal "product/foundation" version number, so probably version resolving logic should be moved to ModeraFoundationBundle.
+In other words, ModeraMJRCacheAwareClassLoaderBundle would only contain code to update ExtJs class loader (maybe it even makes sense to get rid of ModeraMJRCacheAwareClassLoaderBundle bundle at all and move its code to ModeraMjrIntegrationBundle ?)